RouleThomas/Akizu_Lab/001_EZH1_project/008__CutRun_NPC_FA/labnote.md

 *Failed*: EZH1cs, SUZ12

---> Non unique (all raw reads!) vs unique bigwig (less signal or more noise?): XXXXXXXXXXXXXXXXX
+--> Non unique (all raw reads!) vs unique bigwig (less signal or more noise?): Very similar. increase signal on the one that work but more bakground

 ## Pearson correlation heatmap on bigwig signals